Updated Guidance on Road Transport Contractual Chain Order – Fuel Cost Recovery – 2026 and Tip Truck Owner Driver Policy

 Principal contractors have a contractual obligation to ensure through the sub-contracting supply chain that tip truck owner drivers are paid at least the applicable minimum rates of pay specified in the Policy, as updated from time to time.

-Interaction between the Order and Tip Truck Owner Driver Policy
+Interaction between the Road Transport Contractual Chain Order and Tip Truck Owner Driver Policy

-However, under the Order, some parties may now have additional obligations.
-Primary parties and secondary parties in road transport contractual chains must now adjust their rates fortnightly or twice each calendar month to ensure recovery of the increased cost of fuel.
+However, under the Order, some parties had additional obligations.
+The Order required that primary parties and secondary parties in road transport contractual chains adjust their rates fortnightly or twice each calendar month to ensure recovery of the increased cost of fuel

-One possible approach is a fuel levy adjustment for tip trucks engaged on Victorian Government Construction projects and is outlined below.
-This draws on the fuel use assumptions used in the calculation of the rates applied under the Policy.
+To achieve compliance with the Order, Industrial Relations Victoria developed a suggested fuel levy adjustment for tip trucks engaged on Victorian Government Construction projects.
+This drew on the fuel use assumptions used in the calculation of the rates applied under the Policy.
+If rates paid to tip truck owner drivers have not already been adjusted in accordance with the Order, tip truck owner drivers must be back paid for work performed while the Order was in operation.

-A fixed hourly fuel levy adjustment could be applied to all hourly hire work.
-Adjusted fortnightly based on Wednesday terminal gate pricing, calculated Friday and applied for the 14 days starting the following Monday.
+A fixed hourly fuel levy adjustment must have been applied to all hourly hire work, adjusted fortnightly based on Wednesday terminal gate pricing, and applied for the 14 days starting the following Monday.

-An hourly fuel levy adjustment is calculated by multiplying the hourly fuel use for each vehicle type by the difference between the 6 March 2026 Melbourne Terminal Gate Price for Diesel ($1.843 per litre) and the terminal gate price on the Wednesday used for the calculation.
+The hourly fuel levy adjustment is calculated by multiplying the hourly fuel use for each vehicle type by the difference between the 6 March 2026 Melbourne Terminal Gate Price (TGP) for Diesel ($1.843 per litre) and the terminal gate price on the Wednesday used for the calculation.

-For contract or per load work, the fuel levy adjustment is suggested to be applied as a percentage of the base rate.
+For contract or per load work, the fuel levy adjustment must be applied as a percentage of the base rate.

-Example fuel levy adjustment calculations for each truck type are outlined in the table below.
+Required fuel levy adjustments for each truck type, the periods that they are applicable and adjusted hourly rates are outlined in the table below.

 (Note: Use scroll bar at bottom of table to view all columns)